slochower/smirnoff-host-guest-manuscript/manuscript.md

 ## Abstract {.page_break_before}

 Designing ligands that bind their target with high affinity and specificity is a key step in small-molecule drug discovery.
 Yet accurate predictions of protein-ligand binding free energies are difficult and errors in the calculations can be traced to challenges adequately sampling conformational space, ambiguous protonation states, and other causes.
 Noncovalent complexes between a cavity-containing host molecule and drug-like guest molecules have emerged as powerful tools for modeling protein-ligand binding.
 Due to their small size and extensive experimental characterization, calculations of host-guest binding free energies, enthalpies, and entropies offer an opportunity to directly probe, and ultimately optimize, force fields.

 The Open Force Field Initiative aims to create a modern, open software infrastructure for automatically generating and validating force fields using high-quality data sets.
 The first force field to arise out of this effort, named SMIRNOFF99Frosst, has one tenth the number of parameters of a typical general small molecule force field, such as GAFF, yet predicts binding thermodynamics that are on average, at least as accurate.
-Here, we report the results of free energy calculations on 43 $\alpha$ and $\beta$-cyclodextrin host-guest pairs for which experimental data are available.
+Here, we report the results of free energy calculations on 43 α and β-cyclodextrin host-guest pairs for which experimental data are available.
 Our calculations were performed using the attach-pull-release method as implemented in the open source package, `pAPRika`.
 On binding free energies, the root mean square error of the predictions relative to experiment is 0.82 kcal/mol for SMIRNOFF99Frosst and 1.58 kcal/mol for GAFF version 2.1.
 These results suggest significant room for improvement in force fields, and will help create a transparent and robust method of evaluating future candidate parameter sets from the Open Force Field Group.
 Improving the performance of force fields for predicting binding affinities will help reduce the timescale and cost required to generate drug candidates.

 ## Introduction

+Accurate predictions of protein-ligand binding free energies are a key goal of computational chemistry.
+Despite this, calculations of protein-ligand binding thermodynamics involve a number of challenging choices, including specifying the protonation state of ionizable residues, adding hydrogens or otherwise adjusting the initial protein structure, and placing the ligand in the binding pocket, for which there is no consensus in the computational chemistry community.
+Recently, calculations on the reversible work of ligand binding to bromodomain proteins was completed [@1CuDE1c2r], with deviations from experiment in the 1-2 kcal/mol range and uncertainties on the order of ~0.5 kcal/mol.
+Here, we report the calculation of binding free energies, enthalpies, and entropies of drug-like guest molecules to α- and β-cyclodextrin host molecules, converged to within ~0.1 kcal/mol, using the attach-pull-release method.
+These calculations, which are easier to sample and have been experimentally characterized using a variety of methods, offer an opportunity to benchmark---and ultimately optimize---new and existing force fields.
+We compare the predictions of three force fields: GAFF v1.7 [@YmRgHfeU], GAFF v2.1, and SMIRNOFF99Frosst [@1HYTTY1PU; @OhpH7vfg].

+SMIRNOFF99Frosst, released in late 2018, is the first force field produced by the Open Force Field Initiative.
+SMIRNOFF99Frosst is derived from AMBER parm99 [@13wrQoS3l] and Merck's parm@Frosst [@168lWg0SB].
+Instead of relying on atom types to assign force field parameters to compounds, which is the procedure followed by the `tleap` program that parameterizes molecules in AmberTools, SMIRNOFF99Frosst and the Open Force Field Toolkit use the local chemical environment of each atom to apply force field parameters using SMIRKS strings [@pOsXFMux].
+This process simplifies and effectively uncouples the parameters for each term in the force field.
+That is, the addition of a new Lennard-Jones parameter does not require the addition of new bonded, angle, and dihedral parameters involving the same atom.
+These factors lead to a much more lean force field specification; there are over 3000 lines of parameters in GAFF v1.7, over 6000 lines of parameters in GAFF v2.1, and just ~300 parameters in SMIRNOFF99Frosst version 1.0.5.

+Thus far, SMIRNOFF99Frosst has been tested on hydration free energies of 642 small molecules, and the densities and dielectric constants of 45 pure organic liquids [@1HYTTY1PU].
+Here we benchmark SMIRNOFF99Frosst using noncovalent binding thermodynamics using two flexible host molecules and thirty three guests containing three different functional group moieties.
+We first show that SMIRNOFF99Frosst does about as well as the conventional force fields, GAFF v1.7 and GAFF v2.1, predicting experimental binding free energies, enthalpies, and entropies.
+We then characterize the conformational differences produced by SMIRNOFF99Frosst compared to the other force fields.

 ## Methods

-### Choice of host-guest system
+### Choice of host-guest systems
 In this study, we report the binding thermodynamics of 43 host-guest complexes (@fig:host-guest-pairs and Table @tbl:host-guests) computed using three different force fields.
 The complexes consist of either α- or β-cyclodextrin as host molecules and a series of small molecule guests containing ammonium, carboxylate, or cyclic alcohol functional groups.
 Cyclodextrins are cyclic polymers consisting of six (αCD) or seven (βCD) glucose monomers in the shape of a truncated cone.
-The equilibrium constants and standard molar enthalpies of binding for these 43 complexes have been measured using isothermal titration calorimetry [@1236RpaUv] and computationally in [@HVgz5rZq].
+The equilibrium constants and standard molar enthalpies of binding for these 43 complexes have been measured using isothermal titration calorimetry (ITC) and nuclear magnetic resonance spectroscopy (NMR) [@1236RpaUv] and computationally in [@HVgz5rZq].
 As in Henriksen, et al. [@HVgz5rZq], only a single structural isomer was considered for the 1-methylammonium guests.

 ![Structures of the two cyclodextrin hosts and 33 guest molecules in this study which together comprise 43 unique host-guest pairs.](images/host-guest-pairs.png){#fig:host-guest-pairs}